danielewworrall/danielewworrall.github.io/content/blog/dual-numbers/index.md

   - differentiation
   - automatic differentiation
   - algebra
-extract: "There is a generalisation of the complex numbers with a nilpotent imaginary unit"
+summary: "There is a generalisation of the complex numbers with a nilpotent imaginary unit"
 ---

 # Dual numbers I